• Global Cuisine

 Buying and Storing your Greens

 Always look for fresh, crisp greens.
-As soon as you bring them home, wash and spin dry the greens.
 I usually buy organic produce, but you can use regular produce; just wash everything carefully.
 If you don’t have a salad spinner, wash and shake as much water as you can from them, then spread them out on large baking trays lined with paper towels.
 Take layers of paper towels and place them on the top and press lightly to remove excess water.
-Turn over the leaves and make sure they are dried, fluff them with your fingers to separate them and then store in zip lock bags.
-Try to use the greens the same day if you want to enjoy the freshness, but they will keep well for about 2-3 days in the zip-lock bags.
+Turn over the leaves and make sure they are dried, fluff them with your fingers to separate them, roll them in paper towels and store in zip lock bags.
+The greens will keep well for about 3-4 days.
 If you happen to get watercress with roots, like I did, place them in a jar of water to keep them fresh.

 Below are photos of salads that include tomatoes, bell (sweet) peppers in various colors, avocado, watercress, arugula, romaine lettuce, shiitake mushrooms, my own home-sprouted alfalfa, beefy tomatoes, cherry tomatoes.
 Some salads were served with chickpeas, baked salmon, chicken salad, tuna salad, guacamole and other yummy things.
 You can use anything as a base for your salads – greens, mushrooms, slices of beefy tomatoes and even slices of sweet or regular potatoes.
 Take a look at two of the photos below where I used potatoes as a base.
 Thinly slice whole potatoes in rounds, overlap to form a circle and place each one in a skillet with a bit of olive oil and brown on both sides.